dbierer/php-class-notes/apache-nov-2017.md

 * 276: img too big
 * 293: need ref for more detail
 * 316: usemod_cache
+* 330: Mod Cluster: out of place???
+* 331: Advantages of mod_cluster: out of place???
+* 365: mod_cluster and Load Balancing 4: funny chars in <code> block
 * http://localhost:8888/#/2/7: s/ not be "MPMs server"
 * http://localhost:8888/#/4/28: s/be "-h" not "- h" and "-V" not "- V" etc.
 * http://localhost:8888/#/5/5: mod_cache *not* shown above"!